 Watch for "Currently Unavailable"

 When products go out of stock on Amazon, the price element often disappears entirely.
 Your tracking should handle this case.
 PageCrawl's "selector not found" status tells you when the tracked element is missing from the page.
+If availability matters as much as price, pair price tracking with Amazon in-stock alerts so restocks do not slip past you.

 Combine with Historical Data